‘Cherish life simple pleasures’ is written on the toilet I sit on

 Joshua Tree at 834 meter, beautiful named ‘high desert’

-We decide to go back to Joshua Tree.
-We cycle through Morongo Valley into Yucca Valley which made us almost loop around the whole of Joshua Tree National Park.
-We pass funky little shops, some sell handmade horseradish, quite a few have their doors open to read the palm of your hand.
+I decide to go back to Joshua Tree.
+I cycle through Morongo Valley into Yucca Valley which made me almost loop around the whole of Joshua Tree National Park.
+I pass funky little shops, some sell handmade horseradish, quite a few have their doors open to read the palm of your hand.
 Other colorful shop sells yam candy and fudge.
 Vivid houses made from wood with lean pillars, many thrift stores and intriguing antique shops are a very welcoming sight after the non-existent shoulder of the road 62.
 A narrow road between hills where people cross their car through, not expecting cyclists.
-There is one long steep hill to get to Joshua Tree, I enjoy it by switching off my thoughts, by slowly pulling myself up behind Tom and by acknowledging the things I pass: televisions, child-car-seats, shoes, tumbleweed, couches, bottles of pee, bungee cords, cool boxes, cooler lids and liqueur bottles.
+There is one long steep hill to get to Joshua Tree, I enjoy it by switching off my thoughts, by slowly pulling myself up and by acknowledging the things I pass: televisions, child-car-seats, shoes, tumbleweed, couches, bottles of pee, bungee cords, cool boxes, cooler lids and liqueur bottles.

 More is less